piaodazhu/dyco-coroutine/README.md

 ## Publish-subscribe Channel

 Pub-Sub channel is provided for **1-to-N** communications. `publish` won't success if there is no subscriber.
 For each new message, `subscribe` should be called by subscribers, that is, subscribe will not continue automatically.
+See more in `example/pubsub.c`.

 ```c
 // size: max length of the message